-Here the Dionysian archetype calls us to ask questions, to break away from conventions and bring balance to life.
-Those being the questions we try to avoid, of “why do you want the things you want in your life?
+Here, the Dionysian archetype calls us to ask questions, to break away from conventions, and bring balance to life.
+These being the questions we try to avoid, of: “why do you want the things you want in your life?
 Do your friends like you for who you are?
 Do you know who you are?”
 Life is hard and short.
 Very short.
-Don’t spend it making someone else rich.
-Don’t allow companies to prey on your insecurities.
-Don’t live your life for someone else’s expectations.
-The boundaries have already been trampled over, fashion is cyclical, and so now it is more revolutionary to be modest in your appearance, and to be kind!
+Don”t spend it making someone else rich.
+Don”t allow companies to prey on your insecurities.
+Don”t live your life for someone else”s expectations.
+The boundaries have already been trampled over, fashion is cyclical, and so, now, it is more revolutionary to be modest in your appearance, and to be kind!
 So keep asking questions, and think for yourself.
 Always.

-In the ancient world many people travelled to Delphi in Greece, to seek answers from the oracle.
-In the dark months of winter, the sanctuary was given over to Dionysus, while the sun god Apollo was away in the land of the Hyperboreans.
-Before the later gods Poseidon, Apollo and Dionysus were worshipped at Delphi, the site was already sacred to Gaia, the earth goddess.
+In the ancient world, many people travelled to Delphi in Greece, to seek answers from the oracle.
+In the dark months of winter, the sanctuary was given over to Dionysus, while the sun god, Apollo, was away in the land of the Hyperboreans.
+Before the later gods Poseidon, Apollo, and Dionysus were worshipped at Delphi, the site was already sacred to Gaia, the earth goddess.

-The myth tells us that Zeus sent out two eagles to circle the earth and meet at its centre.
-This point was Delphi, and it was marked with a stone, the omphalos, meaning naval.
+The myth tells us that Zeus sent out two eagles, to circle the earth, and meet at its centre.
+This point was Delphi, and it was marked with a stone, the omphalos, meaning navel.
 The name delphus is an Ancient Greek word for womb.

-Gaia’s oracle was also guarded by Python, a snake or dragon.
-When Apollo came to Delphi, he slew the snake, and in the sanctuary of the Pythian Apollo, the high priestess was named Pythia its honour.
-Yet, the priests and priestesses never forgot Gaia, and would invoke her before their rituals;
+Gaia”s oracle was also guarded by Python, a snake or dragon.
+When Apollo came to Delphi, he slew the snake and, in the sanctuary of the Pythian Apollo, the high priestess was named Pythia, in its honour.
+Yet, the priests and priestesses never forgot Gaia, and would invoke her before their rituals:

 “I give first place of honour in my prayer to her